 Irregular heart rhythms or other symptoms can also point to coronary artery disease, including blocked arteries.
 If your doctor detects a program, you may need more testing, or you may be advised to begin treatment.

-If you have symptoms or conditions that may point to the need for a cardiac stress test, make an appointment today for an evaluation with Park Avenue Medical Professionals.
+If you have symptoms or conditions that may point to the need for a cardiac stress test, contact us today for an evaluation with Park Avenue Medical Professionals.
 We’ll determine whether a cardiac stress test can give us more information so we can provide the best possible treatment.
 Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.